embrasure-secrets/embrasure-server/src/documentation/api.md

 # Embrasure API Documentation

-This documentation provides information on the RESTful API endpoints for manaing secrets and users with the Embrasure Secrets API.
+This documentation provides information on the RESTful API endpoints for managing secrets and users with the Embrasure Secrets API.
 Secrets are key-value pairs stored in a database, and users have permissions for accessing and managing secrets.

 ## Table of Contents